 Nothing but water was consumed in the four hours prior to testing.
 For this review of how Dry Farm Wines affects ketosis, it was important that baseline measurements would be unaffected by prior consumption.

-Ketones and glucose were tested right before drinking the wine.
-They were 2.8 and 79 respectively.
+Right before drinking the wine, ketones and glucose were tested.
+Ketones measured at 2.8 and blood sugar was 79 according to the Keto Mojo.
 Two servings (10 ounces) of wine were measured with a scale for accuracy then consumed within 30 minutes.
 A wine was chosen that sounded interesting from the latest Dry Farm Wines shipment…a lovely white Gamay blanc de noirs from Domaine Franck Besson in Jullie, France.
 It was delicious.

 Other Things Dry Farm Wines Tests Besides Sugar and Why Healthy Wine is Important